 By law you must register a death within five days, unless the coroner is investigating the circumstances leading to the death.

-You must make an appointment by telephone to register a death.
-Please call 0161 793 2500 to arrange your appointment.
+You can book an online appointment by clicking the link below or alternatively you can make an appointment by telephone, call 0161 793 2500 to arrange your appointment.

 Salford Register Office has introduced the tell us once service that allows you to report a death just once and tell those parts of central and local government that require informing, about that death.
 You will be given a unique reference when you register a death and you can then either telephone a central number with your reference or go online and access the system that way.